Royal Tongan Airlines: Formative years

 In June 1995, an agreement was signed with Air Pacific, which saw the lease-sharing of a Boeing 737-300 operated on Royal Tongan routes.
 The airline also gained approval from the Australian government to carry passengers on its Sydney-Auckland-Tonga route.
 In 1996 the airline opened an office in Honolulu, and began codesharing on Air New Zealand flights from Tongatapu to the Hawaiian capital.
 On 28 October 1997, a codeshare agreement with Polynesian Airlines was begun.
 The agreement signed in early October 1997, saw Polynesian Airlines extending its Apia-Wellington-Melbourne flights to operate Apia-Tonga-Wellington-Melbourne.
 The agreement was a continuation of efforts by airlines in the South Pacific to pool their limited resources to maximise their services.
+By 1998, at the age of 37, Silva McLeod,Tonga's first woman pilot, was working full time as a captain for them.

 Direct flights between Tongatapu and Sydney were announced in April 1999 as part of a Tongan initiative to increase tourist numbers from Australia.
 The once-weekly flights, the first by a Tongan airline to Australia, were operated by a chartered Air Pacific Boeing 737.